Panzer Kaserne: Shopping

 The Base Exchange opened a new main shopping center for the Stuttgart Military Community at Panzer to replace the facility at nearby Patch Barracks.
 The 140000 sqft facility is organized like a mall.
 Panzer hosts a commissary and is also served by similar facilities at Patch and Kelley Barracks.
 Panzer has been selected as the site of a newer, more modern commissary, which will make Panzer the center for shopping in the area of the four bases: Panzer, Patch, Kelley, and Robinson.

 Transport

-Panzer Kaserne is served by the Stuttgart VVS bus service and two nearby light rail stops in Böblingen.
+Panzer Kaserne is served by the Stuttgart VVS bus service and two nearby light rail stops in Böblingen.Rumor has it MPs stashed dozens of bicycles from Amsterdam in the surrounding forest, and throughout town for use during late night pub crawls.